lcmd-epfl/mikimo/README.md

 2. Bridging states between otherwise separate pathways.

-3. Different TSs connecting the same 2 intermediates: just choose the lowest one.
+3. Different TSs connecting the same 2 intermediates: just choose the lowest one or compute an effective TS energy that corresponds to the sum of the two rate constants.

-To overcome these limitations and offer more flexibility, users have the option to input a kinetic profile named "kinetic_profile" in either CSV or XLSX format, replacing the conventional energy profile.
+To overcome these limitations and offer more flexibility, users have the option to input a kinetic profile named "kinetic_profile" in either csv or xlsx format, replacing the conventional energy profile.
 However, this choice comes with the trade-off of disabling the ability to screen over a range of temperatures or use different temperature settings.

 ## Citation [↑](#citation)